 You can get more information on transfers and exchanges by contacting the Housing Executive or local housing association:

 Housing Executive and housing association tenants can use HomeSwapper, a free online service to look for homes that are available to exchange.
+Before moving, you need your landlord's permission.

 The service is useful for tenants who: